Indicators

 The core objective in the commitment to sustainability is to drive Minerva Foods’ transition to a low-carbon economy, transforming it into a carbon-neutral company (net zero emissions) by 2035, 15 years ahead of the Paris Agreement.
 To achieve this, the Company will focus on three major areas:

-2.2.1 Integration of the Visipec tool into the geographic monitoring system for the Amazon by December 2021 (target reached four months ahead of schedule);
+2.3.1 Integrate the Visipec® tool into the Minerva Foods geo-monitoring system for the Amazon biome by December 2021 (achieved);

-3.1 Source at least 50% of cattle from suppliers participating in the Renove program by 2030; and
+3.1 As of 2030, source at least 50% of cattle from suppliers participating in the Renove program;

 More information can be found in the section Commitment to Sustainability.